Brownian hitting distributions in space-time of bounded sets and the expected volume of Wiener sausage for Brownian bridges: The Wiener sausage for a Brownian bridge

-we now have only to show that uniformly for $\z\notin D_{s}$ and $s$, \beqn P_\x[\sigma_A <t-s | B_{t-s} =\z] \to 0. \eeqn On expressing the Brownian bridge by means of free Brownian motion and reversing the time we may write $P_{\z}[B_u + \frac{u}{t-s}(\x -B_{t-s})\in A\,$ for some $u\in(0,t-s) ]$ for the probability in (\ref{frac2}), which, scaling the space and time variables, we therefore can dominate by
+we have only to show that uniformly for $\z\notin W_{s}$ and $s\in [\e t,t]$, \beqn P_\x[\sigma_K <t-s | B_{t-s} =\z] \to 0. \eeqn On expressing the Brownian bridge by means of a free Brownian motion and reversing the time the probability in (\ref{frac2}) is expressed as $P_{\z}[B_u + \frac{u}{t-s}(\x -B_{t-s})\in K\,$ for some $u\in(0,t-s) ]$, and hence, on scaling the space and time variables, dominated by